-In 2014 Szyc could be seen in Jan Jakub Kolski’s Serce, serduszko / The Heart and the Sweetheart.
-He played a priest from a small village in Podkarpacie who tried to reach his followers trough online videos.
+In 2014 Szyc could be seen in Jan Jakub Kolski’s Serce, Serduszko / The Heart and the Sweetheart.
+He played a priest from a small village in Podkarpacie who tried to reach his followers through online videos.
 Even though the part of the rapping, tattooed priest was a supporting role, it was more memorable than some of the leading characters in the film.

 In 2015, after a few slower years, Szyc’s career accelerated.
-The actor played in Persona non grata, a film directed by Cellin Gluck, which tells the story of a Japanese diplomat who saved 10 thousand Jews from the Holocaust, and also in Agnieszka Holland’s feminist-ecological thriller Pokot, based on Olga Tokarczuk’s novel Drive your Plow over the Bones of the Dead.
+The actor played in Persona non Grata, a film directed by Cellin Gluck, which tells the story of a Japanese diplomat who saved 10 thousand Jews from the Holocaust, and also in Agnieszka Holland’s feminist-ecological thriller Spoor, based on Olga Tokarczuk’s novel Drive your Plow over the Bones of the Dead.

 In 2017 another film with Szyc is going to have its premiere – Kamerdyner, an epic tale about the history of Kaszuby, created by Filip Bajon.

 On the stage of Współczesny Theatre in Warsaw the actor collaborated with Agnieszka Glińska on Shakespeare’s Love’s Labour’s Lost (2003) and Ödön von Horváth’s Die Unbekannte aus der Seine (2004).
 As Jacek Wakar wrote about his role in the latter: